nbbaier/cf-pglite-csv/README.md

 # CSV Analyzer

-A modern web application for analyzing CSV data using an in-browser PostgreSQL database.
+A modern web application for analyzing CSV data using an in-browser PostgreSQL database with [PGlite](https://pglite.dev/).
 Built with React, TypeScript, and Vite.

 ## Features